The Co-Play Planning Pack

 The Co-Play Planning Pack has been pieced together to put the magic of children and the art of co-play at the very heart of your day.
 Co-play is the key to adventuring with children into play, where you are as much as part of it as they are and the environment around you...

 This download features a PDF of the Co-Play Planning Pack and a separate Word document that has the link to the Magic Mirror video tutorial.
+It also includes the Dinky Book of Early Years giving you plenty to think about when it comes to continuous provision!
 Please remember that in purchasing, you are agreeing to a licence to use the downloads for your school or setting only :)